operand/agency/README.md

 })
 ```

-This is a very simple implementation, but it demonstrates the basic idea of how
+This is a simple implementation that demonstrates the basic idea of how to
-to invoke an action on another operator.
+invoke an action on another operator.

 When an operator receives a message, it invokes the action method specified in
 by the `"action"` field of the message, passing the `"args"` to the action
 method as keyword arguments.

-So here we see that Chatty is invoking the `"say"` action on the sender of
+So here we see that Chatty is invoking the `say` action on the sender of
 the original message, passing the response as the `"content"` argument.